-In summing up, there is no denying that Twitter is an excellent marketing tool for personal trainers to use.
+In sum, there is no denying that Twitter is an excellent marketing tool for personal trainers.
 It offers a different approach to Facebook and reaches a different audience.

 Instagram for Personal Trainers

-The final social media platform that I want to look at in this blog is Instagram.
+Instagram is the final social media platform I want to look at in this blog.

 And it’s huge!

-In fact, Instagram has passed 1 billion users in 2019 and if used correctly, can form an important part of your overall marketing strategy as a personal trainer.
+In fact, Instagram passed 1 billion users in 2019 and, if used correctly, can form an important part of your overall marketing strategy as a personal trainer.
 It’s also extremely visual, certainly more so than Twitter and Facebook.

 So let’s look at a general strategy that you can employ if you want to start using Instagram as part of your marketing strategy.